The Ray Tracing Sampler: Bayesian Sampling of Neural Networks for Everyone: Methods

 so that the ray bundle phase-space density (i.e., the radiance $L$) is exactly proportional to $\mathcal{L}(\mx)$.
 That is, the Jacobian of a ray tracing transition between two points under Eq.\ \ref{e:index} exactly cancels out the difference in probability between the two points.

-If this seems all too easy, we can leverage the results of the previous sections to show detailed balance quantitatively.
-Consider a differential volume $ds dA_\mx$ located at a position $\mx$, where $ds$ is the differential distance along the ray path and $dA_\mx$ is the differential cross-sectional area that is perpendicular to the direction of travel.
+We can show this more formally by leveraging the results of the previous sections to prove detailed balance.
+Consider a differential volume $ds dA_\mx$ located at a position $\mx$, where $ds$ is the differential distance along the ray path and $dA_\mx$ is the differential cross-sectional area that is perpendicular to the direction of travel (so $\cos\theta_\mx = 1$).
 Now suppose that we emit light rays from this volume in uniform directions with an intensity proportional to the likelihood $\mathcal{L}(\mx)$.
 Formally, the radiant intensity density (power per volume per solid angle) emitted by this volume will be:

 where $C$ is the constant of proportionality, which by definition does not depend on $\mx$ or the solid angle $\Omega_\mx$.